Home

 You start to hurt again.

-As you use your body, even after a period of rest, you start hurting again, and hurting more?
+As you use your body, even after a period of no activity, you start hurting again, and hurting more?
 Does that sound familiar?

 Tendonitis is a simple but persistent issue.
 Avoiding the problem does not deal with the problem.